-Rose Petroleum’s primary asset, a 90,000 net acres oil and gas asset located in the Paradox Basin in Utah, USA, in which it is earning into a 75% working interest.
+Rose Petroleum’s primary asset, approximately 80,000 net acres oil and gas asset located in the Paradox Basin in Utah, USA, in which it is earning into a 75% working interest.

 3D acquisition has been completed and the initial results of the interpretation have identified 53 well locations within the leasehold targeting the Cane Creek reservoir zone.